“Que?” says the boy as he takes the oblong shaped ball in his hands, a perplexed look on his face.

 A week ago, that would have been a bold prediction.
 Now, it seems a statement of the obvious.
 France’s stock has plunged further than the global finance markets, while the All Blacks look every inch the number one-ranked team in the world.

 Rugby means so much in New Zealand, and the pressure on the All Blacks to win this tournament is so vast, that my usual professional detachment briefly deserted me on Sunday.
 Even I felt nervous ahead of the hosts’ semifinal showdown against Australia.
-Read the rest of this entry »
+FULL POST

 This was supposed to be the final.

-Until Australia lost to Ireland during the pool stage, the number one and two rugby teams in the world – New Zealand’s All Blacks and Australia’s Wallabies – were expected to top their groups and not face each other until the World Cup final on October 23.
-Read the rest of this entry »
+Until Australia lost to Ireland during the pool stage, the number one and two rugby teams in the world - New Zealand’s All Blacks and Australia’s Wallabies - were expected to top their groups and not face each other until the World Cup final on October 23.
+FULL POST

 Flying to New Zealand for the final fortnight of the Rugby World cup is a bit like walking into the keepsake-crammed house of a collector; the obsession seems a bit unhealthy but you can't help admiring it just a little.